Beatrice of Hungary, Dauphine of Viennois

-Beatrice of Hungary (1290 – 1343 or 1354) was a Dauphine of Viennois by marriage to John II of Viennois.
+Beatrice of Hungary (1290–1343 or 1354) was a Dauphine of Viennois by marriage to John II of Viennois.

 Life

-She was the elder daughter and the second of three children of Charles Martel of Anjou and Klementia of Habsburg.
-She was a member of the Capetian House of Anjou.
+She was the elder daughter and the second of Charles Martel of Anjou and Klementia of Habsburg's three children, making her a member of the Capetian House of Anjou.
 Beatrice was thus maternal granddaughter of Rudolf I of Germany and sister of Charles I of Hungary and Clementia of Hungary.

-When Beatrice was just six years old, in 1296, at Naples, she was married to John II of Viennois, who was ten years her senior.
-The couple had two sons:
+In 1296, when Beatrice was just six years old, she was married to John II of Viennois, who was ten years her senior in Naples.
+The couple had two sons: Guigues VIII and Humbert II.